What is Forensic Audio Enhancement?

 Do you have Unwanted Noise and Interference in your recording?

-When performing a forensic analysis of voice recordings, identifying the category of noise helps the technician use the correct filters to further improve the intelligibility of the recording.
+When conducting forensic analysis of voice recordings, identifying the category of noise helps the investigator use the correct filters to improve the ability to understand words spoken in a recording.
 There are four classifications of noise: